 The Rev. Steve Wood and his wife of twenty-eight years, LeAnne have four children.
 Their family resides in North Metro Atlanta and they enjoy water sports, golf, gardening, snow skiing, baseball, basketball, fishing, and bike-riding.

 After receiving God’s call into the ordained ministry, Steve enrolled in Asbury Theological Seminary in Wilmore, Kentucky in September 1983.
 While there, he served as a chaplain at the V.A.
 Medical Center in Lexington and later as the Youth Pastor of the First UMC of Georgetown, KY.

-He also serves as Chair of the North Georgia Conference Council on Finance and Administration, and was one of 14 clergy delegates elected to the world gathering of the General Conference of the United Methodist Church representing the North Georgia Conference in April 2008 and again in 2012.
+He also serves the General Council on Finance and Administration of the worldwide UMC, the Executive Committee of the Leading Edge Pastors Gathering of the largest UMC’s in the country, and was one of 14 clergy delegates elected to the world gathering of the General Conference of the United Methodist Church representing the North Georgia Conference in 2008 and in 2012.